 - Cloud computing

-You will also be undertaking a capstone project designed to use the skills you’ve learned in a real-world scenario.
+You will also be undertaking an independent study project designed to use the skills you’ve learned in a real-world scenario.

 Is this program for me?